 A Win for T1D in California: Senate Bill 97 Signed Into Law

-Our nonprofit, EASE T1D, has been working for over 2 years alongside Rock Star, Bret Michaels, and California State Senator Richard Roth to bring this bill to fruition.
+Our nonprofit, EASE T1D, has been working for over two years alongside Rock Star, Bret Michaels and California State Senator Richard Roth to bring this bill to fruition.

 - A description of type 1 diabetes.

 - A description of the risk factors and warning signs associated with type 1 diabetes.

 - A recommendation regarding those pupils displaying warning signs associated with type 1 diabetes that the parents or guardians of those pupils should immediately consult with the pupil’s primary care provider to determine if immediate screening for type 1 diabetes is appropriate.

 - A description of the screening process for type 1 diabetes and the implications of test results.

 - A recommendation that, following a type 1 diagnosis, parents or guardians should consult with the pupil’s primary care provider to develop an appropriate treatment plan, which may include consultation with and examination by a specialty care provider, including, but not limited to, a properly qualified endocrinologist.